danilondonusma/Strikezone_betsonline/README.md

 - **Total wagered:** COP 321.75M
 - **Total paid out:** COP 671.70M
 - **Net margin:** **-COP 349.95M** (platform operating at a significant loss)
+- **Football drives the highest volume** but also the highest losses for the house.

 ---
 **🧠 Business Questions Triggered:**